roly445/deviouscreation.com/content/posts/the-problem-why-blazor-developers-need-bluqube.md

 BluQube isn't just another framework - it's a new way of thinking about Blazor development that puts your business logic first and deployment concerns second.

+**Want to see the code right now?** Check out the [BluQube repository on GitHub](https://github.com/roly445/bluqube) to explore the framework and see working examples.

 *Ready to see how it works?
 Let's dive into BluQube in the next article.*